New Legislation January 2, 2013:

 NOTE: Former military personnel currently serving as certified teachers may qualify to use the stipend or bonus to seek an additional endorsement, particularly in high need areas such as math, science, and special education.

 Individuals receiving financial assistance must agree to teach for three years.
-Reserve personnel must also commit to continue their reserve service for an additional three years or agree to continue reserve service until eligibile for retirement, whichever is less.
+Reserve personnel must also commit to continue their reserve service for an additional three years or agree to continue reserve service until eligible for retirement, whichever is less.

 Requires 6 good years then Reserve personnel must also commit to continue their reserve service for an additional three years or agree to continue reserve service until eligible for retirement, whichever is less.